snooz1234/Coursera_Getting_and_Cleaning_Data/README.md

 * `run_analysis.R` - Contains code to perform steps 1 to 5.
 This can be launched in Rstudio
 * `average_data.txt` - Output created in the 5th step
+* `CodeBook.md` - Decribes the variales the data and some workings